jyp/boon/README.md

    described above.
 (For good measure, some random extra commands are thrown in.)
 These commands may be used in combination with a modal system or not.
 A few commands also switch to insert mode.
-5. boon-keys.el, boon-colemak.el, boon-qwerty.el are frontends.
+5. boon-keys.el, boon-colemak.el, boon-qwerty.el, etc. are frontends.
 Those
    require all the above and provide a mapping of moves, selectors and commands onto keys.